 Innovation: Install a software program as part of the hospital network that automatically senses customer smart phones and sends an automated welcome message showing a map of the facility and providing free coffee when the customer shows their smartphone to the reader in the restaurant.
 This innovation helps tracks the movement of customers through the emergency facility to enable improved flow.

 SalesForce, Inc. has been named the “world’s most innovative company” by Forbes Magazine for the past four years, a designation that means investors feel SalesForce is the most likely of over 500 businesses to come up with the next ground-breaking innovation.
-How did they achieve that phenomenal success?
+How did they achieve that phenomenal success and become such a shining business process improvement example?

 Essentially, SalesForce has taken a consistently innovative product and combined it with employee engagement in continuous improvement.
 This gives SalesForce the edge over the competition, and then keeps them at the top by empowering employees to make continuous improvements.